Frequently Asked Questions

 Toggle ItemWhat financial resources are available to undocumented students at BYU?

 Because admission to BYU is dependent on a holistic review of your application that is the same for all students, there are academic awards and department scholarships available to all enrolled BYU students regardless of citizenship or nationality.
-However, because undocumented students are classified as international (non-U.S. citizen) students, they are not eligible for need-based scholarships.

-Currently, there are no designated on-campus scholarships designated solely for undocumented students.
-However, there is a special institutional loan available to undocumented students and a scholarship database that students can look through of private scholarships not funded by the school.
+BYU has a scholarship database that students can look through of private scholarships not funded by the school.
 Students should meet with their designated advisors to explore other financial resources that may be available to them.

 -